Tim Anderson (political economist): Opinions and responses

-In a 2008 entry published in e-journal The National Forum, Anderson claimed that Wikipedia has a "US-centric bias" on what sources the encyclopedia considers reliable and on what edits its administrators make.
+In a 2008 entry published in e-journal The National Forum, Anderson said that Wikipedia has a "US-centric bias" on what sources the encyclopedia considers reliable and on what edits its administrators make.

 In academic writing, Anderson stresses the principle of self-determination of peoples, in international law and the twin covenants of human rights.
 Similarly, he calls his 2016 book on the Syrian Civil War, published by the Centre for Research on Globalization, a 'defence of the right of the Syrian people to determine their own society and political system ... consistent with international law'.
 The Spectator Australia described the Centre for Research on Globalization as "a book club gathering for academic crackpots and conspiracy theorists".